Swayamnakshane/git-for-devops/README.md

-# this is used for understanding
+# this is used for understanding git in devops

 to send your md files from local to remote